whitebox-co/amazon-ads-api/README.md

    exported class.
 These are the main entry points into using the SDK to connect to the remote endpoints.

 To properly authorize against each endpoint, the Amazon Ads API requires passing both access tokens and refresh tokens.
-Our SDK handles this transparently to the end-user by exposing a mechanism to manage caching and refreshing the access tokens.
+Our SDK handles this transparently to the end-user by exposing a mechanism to manage the cache and to refresh the access tokens.
 To take advantage of this, the user must use the `getConfiguredApi` function to instantiate an individual client.